rodneyramsay/4p/README.md

 # 4p (Work in Progress!)
 Create GPL track editing altitude trace equation coefficients.
-Each equation is defned by 4 point sets.
+Each equation is defned by 4 point sets that make up the previous, current and next sections start and end points.

 Import altitude data one column for each trace.

 Input Format:

-`   Section Length, Track X, Trace 1 Altitude, Trace 2 Altitude, ...`
+`   Section Name, Section Length, Track X, Trace 1 Altitude, Trace 2 Altitude, ...`

-Where `Trace X` is the track length X value at the beginning of the section and `Trace Altitude` is the elevation (Y value) at the start of the section.
+Where `Trace X` is the track length X value at the beginning of the section and `Trace Altitude` is the elevation (Y value) at the start of the section for each trace.

-The 4p program creates stitched gnuplot formulas for each trace and section of the track for visualizing equation curves.
+The 4p program also creates stitched gnuplot derived formulas for each trace and section of the track for visualizing equation curves.

 Equations for solving functions.